 How to see a Doctor

 We operate an appointment system with ten minute appointment slots.
-You are requested to phone the surgery at 3.00pm to make an appointment for the following morning or phone at 8.30am if you wish to see a doctor that afternoon.
-A proportion of appointments can be booked in advance.
-Please ask the receptionist if you require this type of appointment.
+Routine appointments can be made 4 weeks in advance.
+For urgent appointments you are requested to phone the surgery at 8.30am for that morning or phone after 2.00pm if you wish to see a doctor that afternoon.
+You may well be asked the reason for your appointment.

-Telephone consultations are available if you do not need to see a doctor in person.
-Telephone consultations are allocated like face to face consultations so please remember to be free to answer the call as it is very difficult for the doctors to keep trying to call back during their surgery if they cannot get though the first time.
+Telephone consultations are also available, but are at the discretion of a doctor, these are allocated like face to face consultations so please remember to be free to answer the call as it is very difficult for the doctors to keep trying to call back during their surgery if they cannot get though the first time.

 If you wish to see a specific practitioner, please ask the receptionist at the time of booking your appointment and we will try to accommodate your request.